steventrux/castize/README.md

 If ffmpeg is not installed on your system, castize can compile it for you.

-# Variables:
-* *sourcedir* is the directory where to be converted videos are
-* *destdir* is the directory where converted video will be created

 # Usage:
 > wget https://raw.githubusercontent.com/steventrux/castize/master/castize.sh

-> sh castize.sh /home/user/videos /home/user/chromecastvideos
+> sh castize.sh /home/user/original_videos /home/user/chromecast_videos